-One thing is sure for 2020, and that is that influencer marketing is here to stay.
-Influencer marketing spends continued to rise throughout 2019, and there is absolutely no sign of it doing anything other than accelerating further throughout 2020, Instagram is likely to remain the preferred platform for influencer marketing, but TikTok may take some of the market share.
+One thing is certain for 2021, and that is despite the restrictions of COVID19, influencer marketing is more powerful than ever.
+Since the outbreak of COVID-19 and the governmental lockdown enforcements, we’ve seen a huge rise in social media usage, with reports showing at least a 20 percent increase in app and mobile usage, and this has of course increased the interactivity and engagement on social posts , and there is absolutely no sign of it doing anything other than accelerating further throughout 2021.
+Instagram is likely to remain the preferred platform for influencer marketing, but TikTok may take some of the market share.
 I wanted to put together a guide on celebrity and influencer gifting as our members are always asking me how to gift to celebrities and influencers.
 The reason for this is simple; the general public are bombarded with thousands of adverts every day, however studies have shown the most memorable ads are ones where a celebrity or influencer is endorsing the product and influencer marketing is getting bigger daily.
 Hence whatever business you’re in, if you sell anything you need to be aligning yourselves with celebrities and influencers and gifting is an affordable way to get great reach and brand authority.

 With the rise of social media, brands can get their products in front of celebrities and influencers through gifting, producing a great response at little expense.
 Gifting products in exchange for mentions digitally, whether that be an Instagram post or a mention on Facebook, is a hugely popular way for influencers and brands to collaborate.
 Take photo printing app Lalalab; they generated 4,500 social posts and reached 70 million people in just one year.
 How?
 Because they gifted their products to influencers.

 If you want to get great response rates then here are few things to help you on your way:

 1) Check their social media feeds and get to know the celebrity and influencer